AHartTN/Hartonomous-Sandbox/docs/CLR_GUIDE.md

 **Implementation Notes**:

-- Uses `unsafe` pointer arithmetic for AVX2 SIMD acceleration
+- Uses `VectorMath` class with CPU SIMD intrinsics (AVX2/SSE4)
+- `GpuAccelerator` is a wrapper that always returns `IsGpuAvailable=false` and `DeviceType="CPU-SIMD"`
+- All operations delegate to `VectorMath` for CPU execution
-- Processes 8 floats per instruction (AVX2) or 16 floats (AVX-512)
+- Processes 8 floats per instruction (AVX2) or 4 floats (SSE4) depending on CPU support
-- **Performance**: 8-16x speedup over scalar operations for 1998-dimension vectors
+- **Performance**: 8-16x speedup over scalar operations for 1998-dimension vectors (vs baseline, not GPU)

 ### Vector Aggregates (`VectorAggregates.cs`)